JahnelGroup/cartographer/README.md

 # Cartographer
 An Elasticsearch mapping migration utility.
 This project was inspired by all the amazing work done by the [Flyway](https://flywaydb.org/) team for their database migration utility.
-A very similar migration strategy is provided by Cartographer.
+A very similar migration strategy for Elasticsearch mappings is provided by Cartographer.

 ## Maven and Gradle
 Maven: